mdn/yari/docs/popularities.md

 documents, too many to display all, we need to sort them to try to predict which one the user most probably wanted to find.

-To accomplish this we check in a file in the content repo called `popularities.json` which looks like this:
+To accomplish this we check-in a file in the content repo called `popularities.json` which looks like this:

 ```json